 Unfortunately, the Tuskegee team’s trophy went missing, and until 1995 the winner in the propeller-driven division at that prestigious meet was listed in Air Force records as “unknown.”
 Some say it was a typical military screw-up, no harm intended.
 Others point to it as an obvious example of still-smoldering racism; the Air Force couldn’t bear to admit that “a bunch of Negroes” had won the competition.

-It was stovepipe hot in Las Vegas in May 1949, but “the weather was perfect,” recalled Harry Stewart, a retired engineer and natural gas pipeline company executive who lives in Bloomfield, Mich.
-Stewart is one of two surviving members of the four-man Tuskegee team.
+It was stovepipe hot in Las Vegas in May 1949, but “the weather was perfect,” recalled Harry Stewart, a retired engineer and natural gas pipeline company executive from Bloomfield, Mich.
+Stewart was one of four members of the Tuskegee team.
 “The missions started very early in the morning—about 6 o’clock, because the thermals in the desert got pretty bad as the day went on, especially if you were doing low-level skip bombing or strafing.”

 Stewart, who retired from the Air Force Reserves as a lieutenant colonel, was then a first lieutenant.
 His teammates were 1st Lt.
 James Harvey (also alive today) and Captain Alva Temple, plus one alternate in case a substitute pilot was needed, 1st Lt.
 Halbert Alexander.“There were six events,” said Stewart.
 “Aerial gunnery at 10,000 and 20,000 feet, skip bombing, rocketry, dive bombing and panel gunnery—strafing a 10-by-10-foot panel on the ground.
 In the aerial gunnery, we were shooting at a sleeve towed by a Douglas A-20.”